 However, seismic movements created a ‘super lake’ which dried out later, leaving behind several salt deposits that created a part of this desert known as the Kalahari Desert.

-The Kalahari supports various types of plants due to its low aridity.
-As the soil and sand of the Kalahari can retain water more than other deserts, here plant life is rich.
+Due to its low aridity, the Kalahari supports various types of plants.
+The soil and sand of the Kalahari can retain water more than other deserts, so plant life is rich.
 In several parts of this desert, vegetation is dense, including shrubs, grasses, and trees.

-The Kalahari is a perfect place for birding:
+The Kalahari is a prime spot for birdwatching:

 In this desert, you can see different types of birds.
 Among them, the popular small weaver birds can be seen creating huge nests at the tree tops.

-Here, you can seven see some birds of prey like a martial eagle, secretary bird, the giant eagle owl, and some other types of birds like goshawks, falcons, kites, kestrels, etc. Also, here you can see ostriches as well.
+Here, you can see some birds of prey, such as a martial eagle, secretary bird, and giant eagle owl, as well as other types of birds, such as goshawks, falcons, kites, kestrels, etc. Also, you can see ostriches.

 As some parts of the Kalahari are seasonal wetlands, here you can see several halophilic species, and in rainy seasons, you can see thousands of flamingos as well.